gdbroman/broman.blog/posts/nietzsche.md

 >
 > —George Gilder

-The state takes your natural birth rights and sells them back to you.

-We’re meant to be in nature outside but forced inside if you have any inudustrious drive.
 Are you engaged?
 It is harder in city.

-We deserve better.
-We need better.
+The state takes your natural birth rights and sells them back to you.

+Meant to be in nature.
+Forced inside if you have any inudustrious drive.
-#### Leave ur tribe

-At least If you wanna create something new.
+Leave ur tribe if you wanna create something new.

-### Classes
+### Classes (Levels of engagement in the cultural unfoldment)

-- the masses: numb me daddy. give me endless autoscrolling news feed. supersize, starch, sugar, seedoil, sodium. numb me now. yes I'm a bad boy, don't let me think. put dopamine chord inside cranium.
+- the masses: numb me daddy. (endless autoscrolling news feed. supersize, starch, sugar, seedoil, sodium. numb me now. yes I'm a bad boy, don't let me think. put dopamine chord inside cranium.
 Blindfold me, choke me already, put a mask on my face, don't let me outside my cage.
 High fructose corn syrup.
-Tell me what to do tell me what to think.
+Tell me what to do tell me what to think.)
-- the elite: disconnected from God, autistic, can't feel. only derives pleasure from dominance.
+- the elite: disconnected from God (autistic, can't feel. only derives pleasure from dominance.)
-- the upcomers: can somewhat see through the culture and how the masses are being hypnotized. some become eremites, the rest reach for the top as an only out, therefore justifying what the elite is doing via survival-rationalization. some are good however and believe a turnaround is possible.
+- the upcomers: can somewhat see through culture and how the mass formation. some become eremites, some join the elite, rationalizating it as a survival mechanism. some become meta noticoors and only analyse, doesn’t participate, ironically that is a form of participation. some surfers: realises you can’t step away, does a bit of both. some are good and believe in turnaround.

-### Levels of engagement in the cultural unfoldment

-Npc: consuming

-Creating: innovators tech and art

-Meta noticoor: only analyses doesn’t participate ironically that is a form of participation

-Surfer: realises you can’t step away, does a bit of both

 ## The Way Forward

-At this point you stop asking for reform and begin anew.
+At what point do you begin anew?

 Let's stop rearrangin those deck chairs (apps) when the titanic is sinking.

 A better world is possible.

-Let's neglect our spiritiality no more.

-Let us stop hiding from God.
+Let's stop hiding from God.

+Neglect our spirit no more.

 The founding fathers acknowledged that yes we need religious freedom, but nonetheless we need a religious people.
 Everyone needs transcendent values.
 Something to bind them, other than their own self interest.